rvessell/ece3005/howto.md

 Once installed, there are two key features you will want to know how to access. <br>

 Preview <br>
-Since you will want to see what your out looks like before you export to PDF, you will want to open the preview window. <br>
+Since you will want to see what your output looks like before you export to PDF, you will want to open the preview window. <br>

 - First press **CTL+SHIFT+P** and type "**Markdown: Open Preview to the Side**" and hit enter.
 This will open a window for you to the side that will show all of your formatted text as you type it. <br>